Vayarin Alternatives for ADHD Management

 $22.98 Add to cart

-In instances when regular consumption of fish isn’t possible, supplementation of omega-3 fatty acids is a great alternative and far less expensive than Vayarin.
+In instances when regular consumption of fish isn’t possible, supplementation of omega-3 fatty acids is a practical alternative for individuals who don’t regularly consume fish†.
 To reduce the potential fishy aftertaste in fish oil supplements, choose an omega-3 product that is flavored or deodorized (such as Cooper Complete Advanced Omega-3) and take the fish oil supplements with a meal that includes other fats.

 How large is a Cooper Complete Advanced Omega-3 softgel?

-Cooper Complete Advanced Omega-3 comes in a soft gelatin size 24 oblong shape.
+Cooper Complete Advanced Omega-3 comes in a soft gelatin, oblong shape, size 24.
 The capsule is approximately one inch long and slightly wider than 1/4 inch.
-If there is concern about the pill size, call our customer service team at 888-393-2221 or email us at customerservice@coopercomplete.com with your name and address, and we will send you a sample.
+If you have concerns about the pill size, please call our customer service team at 888-393-2221 or email us at customerservice@coopercomplete.com with your name and address, and we will send you a sample.

 What Are Eicosapentaenoic Acid (EPA) and Docosahexaenoic Acid (DHA)?

-Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA) are long-chain polyunsaturated omega-3 fatty acids present in marine life.
-Most often, found in fatty fish such as salmon, anchovy, herring and sardines.
+Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA) are long-chain polyunsaturated omega-3 fatty acids present in marine life, most often found in fatty fish, such as salmon, anchovies, herring, and sardines.
 Krill contains lower levels of these omega-3 fatty acids than other fatty fish, but krill also includes phospholipids, which are not found in other fatty fish.
-Cooper Complete Advanced Omega-3 contains 720 mg EPA and 480 mg DHA in each two softgel serving.
+Cooper Complete Advanced Omega-3 contains 720 mg EPA and 480 mg DHA in each two-softgel serving.

 What Is Phosphatidylserine (PS)?

-The Vayarin website previously said PS-Omega-3 (Lipirinen®) contained phosphatidylserine (PS) and omega-3 in one molecule.
-A single molecule PS is commonly present in krill, the small shrimp-like crustaceans found in the ocean and consumed by whales.
+The Vayarin website previously stated that PS-Omega-3 (Lipirinen) contains phosphatidylserine (PS) and omega-3 fatty acids in one molecule.
+A single molecule, PS is commonly present in krill, the small shrimp-like crustaceans found in the ocean and consumed by whales.

-PS is the major acidic phospholipid in the brain normally present on the inner surface of the cell membrane.
+PS is the major acidic phospholipid in the brain, normally present on the inner surface of the cell membrane, but may also be found in some supplements†.
 It is also present in many over-the-counter supplements with cabbage, soy or krill.
-Most available research on PS related to its treatment for ADHD is related to funding from Vayarin and its parent company Enzymotec.
+Most available research on PS related to its treatment for ADHD is related to funding from Vayarin and its parent company, Enzymotec.

-Mostly, in open-label trials that involved scientists compensated by these companies in some fashion.
+Mostly, these open-label trials involved scientists compensated by these companies in some fashion.

 Enzymotec and Vayarin and Vayarin Plus Studies